140am/butler/README.md

 ### Client Request

 Send a request to a registered service and receive its response.
-The default `EBClient.timeout` will wait max `2500` msec (2.5 second) for the request to be accepted by a `Worker` and return a response.
-The Client can optionally also automatically re-connect (`EBClient.persistent = False`) and attempt multiple times (`EBClient.retries`) if required.
+The default `Client.timeout` will wait max `2500` msec (2.5 second) for the request to be accepted by a `Worker` and return a response.
+The Client can optionally also automatically re-connect (`Client.persistent = False`) and attempt multiple times (`Client.retries`) if required.

 #### Remote procedure call (RPC) on a Service

-    client = ebwrkapi.EBClient('tcp://127.0.0.1:5555').rpc('api.images')
+    client = butler.Client('tcp://127.0.0.1:5555').rpc('api.images')
     client.resize_image('test.jpeg', '150x180')

 #### Exceptions during RPC